-Mr. Perier entered into an employment agreement with us on October 10, 2019, pursuant to which Mr. Perier is entitled to receive an annual base salary for each year of the term, subject to review and adjustment by the Company's Board of Directors or the compensation committee of the Board of Directors from time to time.
-Mr. Perier is also eligible for an annual cash incentive bonus expressed as a target percentage of Mr. Perier's base salary, subject to the achievement of performance targets and goals established by the Company's Board of Directors or the compensation committee.
-The employment agreement provides that if Mr. Perier is terminated by us without "cause" or if he resigns for "good reason" (each, as defined in the employment agreement), subject to the timely execution and effectiveness of a separation agreement, including a general release of claims in favor of the Company, he will be entitled to the following severance benefits: (i) continued payment of his then-current base salary for nine months following termination, (ii) a pro-rated portion of his target bonus for the year of termination (based on the number of days of the applicable fiscal year he was employed prior to termination), and (iii) if Mr. Perier is participating in our group health plan immediately prior to his termination, a monthly payment in an amount equal to the monthly employer contribution that we would have made to provide him health insurance if he had remained employed by us for up to nine months following termination.
-The employment agreement further provides that if Mr. Perier is terminated by us without cause or if he resigns for good reason, in each case within three months prior to a "change in control" (as defined in the employment agreement) or within 18 months following a change in control, subject to the timely execution and effectiveness of a separation agreement, including a general release of claims in favor of the Company, Mr. Perier will be entitled to receive: (i) a lump sum cash amount equal to the sum of (A) 12 months of his current base salary (or his base salary in effect prior to the change in control, if higher) plus (B) one times his target annual cash incentive compensation for the year of termination (or his target annual cash compensation in effect immediately prior to the change in control, if higher), (ii) if Mr. Perier is participating in our group health plan immediately prior to his termination, a monthly payment in an amount equal to the monthly employer contribution that we would have made to provide him health insurance if he had remained employed by us for up to 12 months following termination, and (iii) notwithstanding anything to the contrary in any applicable award agreement, accelerated vesting of 100% of all time-based stock options and other timebased stock-based awards held by Mr. Perier.
-The payments and benefits provided under Mr. Perier's employment agreement in connection with a change in control may not be eligible for a federal income tax deduction by us pursuant to Section 280G of the Code.
-These payments and benefits may also subject Mr. Perier to an excise tax under Section 4999 of the Code.
-If the payments or benefits payable to Mr. Perier in connection with a change in control would be subject to the excise tax imposed under Section 4999 of the Code, then those payments or benefits will be reduced if such reduction would result in a higher net aftertax benefit to him.
+Mr. Perier entered into an amended and restated employment agreement with us on July 30, 2021, pursuant to which Mr. Perier is entitled to receive an annual base salary for each year of the term, subject to review and adjustment by the Board of Directors or the compensation committee of the Board of Directors from time to time.
+Mr. Perier is also eligible for an annual cash incentive bonus expressed as a target percentage of Mr. Perier's base salary, subject to the achievement of performance targets and goals established by the Board of Directors or the compensation committee.
+The employment agreement provides that if Mr. Perier is terminated by us without "cause" or if he resigns for "good reason" (each, as defined in the employment agreement), subject to the timely execution and effectiveness of a separation agreement, including a general release of claims in favor of the Company, he will be entitled to the following severance benefits: (i) the continued payment of his then-current base salary for 12 months following termination, (ii) a pro-rated portion of his target bonus for the year of termination (based on the number of days of the applicable fiscal year he was employed prior to termination), and (iii) if Mr. Perier is participating in our group health plan immediately prior to his termination, a monthly payment in an amount equal to the monthly employer contribution that we would have made to provide him health insurance if he had remained employed by us for up to 12 months following termination.
+The employment agreement further provides that if Mr. Perier is terminated by us without cause or if he resigns for good reason, in each case within three months prior to a "change in control" (as defined in the employment agreement) or within 18 months following a change in control, subject to the timely execution and effectiveness of a separation agreement, including a general release of claims in favor of the Company, Mr. Perier will be entitled to receive: (i) a lump sum cash amount equal to the sum of (A) 12 months of his current base salary (or his base salary in effect prior to the change in control, if higher) plus (B) one times his target annual cash incentive compensation for the year of termination (or his target annual cash compensation in effect immediately prior to the change in control, if higher), (ii) if Mr. Perier is participating in our group health plan immediately prior to his termination, a monthly payment in an amount equal to the monthly employer contribution that we would have made to provide him health insurance if he had remained employed by us for up to 12 months following termination, and (iii) notwithstanding anything to the contrary in any applicable award agreement, accelerated vesting of 100% of all stock options and other stock-based awards held by Mr. Perier, with any performance criteria applicable to such options or awards deemed satisfied at a level of 100%.
+The employment agreement further provides that in the event of Mr. Perier's death or if Mr. Perier incurs a "separation from service"